The Best Email Marketing Startup Tools

 MailerLite ($0) - Email Marketing Service for Small Business with all features (Segmentation, Automation, A/B testing, etc.) for up to 1,000 subscribers & unlimited emails for free.

-Mautic ($0) - Mautic offers a whole suite of open source marketing automation software.
-I still haven’t tried it, but I’ve heard good things.
+Mautic ($0) - Mautic offers a whole suite of open source marketing automation startups software.
+I still haven’t tried it, but I’ve heard good things when used in email marketing for startups.

 Mixmax ($0) - Engaging emails with polls and link previews, as well as professional template packages.
 Awesome!